lindenb/jvarkit/docs/VcfSlidingWindowSplitter.md

     --version
       print version and exit
     -s, -S, --window-shift
       Sliding window shift.
-A distance specified as a positive integer.Comma are removed.
+A distance specified as a positive integer.Commas are removed.
 The following suffixes are interpreted : b,bp,k,kb,m,mb
       Default: 500000
     -w, -W, --window-size
       Sliding window size.
-A distance specified as a positive integer.Comma are removed.
+A distance specified as a positive integer.Commas are removed.
 The following suffixes are interpreted : b,bp,k,kb,m,mb
       Default: 1000000